pyOpenSci/lessons/github-git/4-edit-commit-files.md

 :::

+## Up next - create a pull request
+Once you have made the changes to the files that you wish to change in your branch, you are ready to open a [pull request](5-pull-request).
+You will learn how to do that next.

 :::{todo}
 It might be cool to show first contributions like my first on to nbconvert could be interesting?
 Other people might have examples too from the community that we could share with some stories about it??